 Following an internal survey among IoD members: cutting of red tape, elimination of import tarifs on the US side (e.g. important for the textile sector), and removing barriers to labour mobility.
 Problems concerning projects requiring staff mobility for the period between 6 and 12 months, exceeding granted work visas, and obstacles in establishing bank accounts were mentioned.

-The HoC thanked IoD for their input in promoting TTIP, especially in the context of recent anti-TTIP campaigns and the ongoing debate in the social media.
-She underlined that support is needed in public debate in particular MSs and industries.
+The HoC thanked IoD for their input in promoting TTIP, underlining that support for it is needed in public debate in particular in MSs and by industry.

 3. Procurement